Maproom

 The Story of Ethelberta

 Hardy also started writing The Hand of Ethelberta: A Comedy in Chapters whilst living here.
 The story is set in both Dorset and London, and is a largely a satire on London society.
 It was serialised in the Cornhill Magazine in 1875, then published as a two-part novel in 1876.
-By the time it was published, Hardy and Emma had moved out of St David’s Villa, dividing their time over the next few years between a number of short-term lodgings in various parts of Dorset and London.
+By the time it was published, Hardy and Emma had moved out of St David’s Villa, dividing their time over the next few years between short-term lodgings in Dorset and London.

 Thomas Hardy’s life in locations